zenko93/twino-fe-homework/README.md

 * Display error when no answer selected
 * User can navigate back and forward between questions
 * Show overview when quiz is filled
-* Quiz is splitted into question groups and progress bar should display visual progress and also complition percentage of whole quiz
+* Quiz is splitted into question groups and progress bar should display visual progress and also completion percentage of whole quiz

 ### What we expect